browserengineering/book/book/scheduling-and-threading.md

 loop!

 But along the way we lost some performance.
 We're now always calling `raster_and_draw` instead of only when needed.
+Dirty bits on `Browser` can fix
-Add dirty bits to `Browser` to fix this.
-This will get us back the same performance we had at the end of [chapter 11](visual-effects.md#browser-compositing), where the browser only ran raster and draw when needed.
+this: one for chrome raster, one for tab raster, and one for draw.
+Wherever it used to call `raster_chrome`, `raster_tab` or `draw`  directly, now the browser should set the corresponding dirty bit.
+This will get us back the same performance we had at the end of
+[chapter 11](visual-effects.md#browser-compositing), where the browser only ran raster and draw when needed.